ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 * All servers that you order have the same configuration.
 * For vSAN™ storage, you can order in the range 4 - 59 servers.
-* For NFS storage, you can order 2 - 59 servers (for NSX-T™) or 1 - 59 servers (for NSX-V).
+* For NFS storage, you can order 2 - 59 servers.
 However, for production workloads, a minimum of two servers is recommended.
 For more information, see [Is a two-node vCenter Server instance highly available?](/docs/vmwaresolutions?topic=vmwaresolutions-faq-vmwaresolutions#is-a-two-node-vcenter-server-instance-highly-available)

 ### Storage settings
 {: #vc_addingclusters-storage-settings}